DhareshP/ML_NavieBiasModel/README.md

-Sentiment Analysis of Movie Reviews
+Sentiment Analysis of Movie Reviews:

 This project focuses on performing sentiment analysis on movie reviews.
 Using a Naive Bayes classification model, we can predict whether a review is positive or negative based on the text.

 Steps: